 - Reflections are short enough for adults to read to kids, perfect for 4 to 13 years.

 - Perfect for creating connections together.

-Join over 25,000 homes using it - with everything you need for Advent
+Join over 25,000 homes using this Christian advent calendar - with everything you need for Advent

 - 24 beautifully hand designed cards